 Please be aware that you must have your recital time reserved by the dates given if you wish to have your recital recorded and stage management services provided.
-The deadlines are September 24th for Fall and December 3rd for Spring.
+The deadlines are listed on the Recital Contract which is on the School of Music website under "Resources for Current Students."
 Students appearing in recitals will not be excused from regularly scheduled classes and rehearsals to participate in recitals.
-Recital Contracts are available on the School of Music website under "Current Students" or in the School of Music Office.